|<< The Cosmos Rocks Tour Blank CD||

 Brian was very busy in the run up to the 2015 General Election, launching 'Common Decency', which aims for colourblind politics, where politicians vote for the issues that matter to them, rather than the issues that matter to their party, and continues to be an active campaigner against animal cruelty.
 To coincide with this, Brian and Kerry released a new single titled 'One Voice', while they have also worked on a sequel to the 'Anthems' album.

 In February 2016, Brian and Kerry embarked on a 16 date European tour, and released a new single titled 'Roll With You', followed by 'Amazing Grace' in April, the latter to raise awareness of the plight of hedgehogs in the UK.
 April also saw the release of 'Crinoline: Fashions Most Magnificent Disaster', written by Brian and Denis Pellerin, about the fashion trend and stereoscopy.
 July saw Brian performing with Hans Zimmer at the third 'Starmus' festival, and the announcement of an eleven date 'Candlelit Christmas' tour with Kerry Ellis across the UK in December 2016.
+This entire tour was later cancelled, in October 2016, as Brian revealed he was battling a "persistent illness".

 Aside from this, there is a possible new boxed set of Brian's solo work outside Queen in the pipeline, while Brian also continues to work with Roger on numerous Queen projects and live performances, in addition to continued productions and a possible sequel of the 'We Will Rock You' musical, and his ongoing passions for astronomy and stereoscopy.